dealundgren/TechWriting/README.md

 Biltong is what southern Africans call cured meat.
 The closest relative to it in the US is [beef jerky](https://en.wikipedia.org/wiki/Jerky), but there are substantial differences in taste and texture.

 ##Ingredients
+- Biltong-box
+  * well-ventilated container (plastic or cardboard)
+  * inch-wide holes punched into the bottom, two per side
+  * inverted fun on the top, pulling air out of the box
-- top grade beef
+- Top grade beef
   * sirloin
   * tri-tip
   * rump
-- spice rub
+- Spice rub
   - salt
     * 1/4 cup
   - pepper